-Checking an Aadhaar number's format catches the most common data entry mistakes instantly, without needing to contact UIDAI.
-This guide walks through validating the format and understanding what that check does and doesn't tell you.
+Checking an Aadhaar number's format catches the most common data entry mistakes instantly, without contacting UIDAI.
+This guide walks through validating the format and what that check does and doesn't tell you.

 What You Need